-Name of Program: Manicurist Program Length in Hours Description of Program 600 This course is the study of the basic principles of Nail Technology that will prepare students to meet all the requirements necessary to pass state licensure examination and obtain gainful employment in the field of Nail Technician.
+Name of Program: Manicurist

+Program Length in Hours Description of Program

+This course is the study of the basic principles of Nail Technology that will prepare students to meet all the requirements necessary to pass state licensure examination and obtain gainful employment in the field of Nail Technician.
 Upon successful completion of this course, students are able to demonstrate professional conduct, recognize nail disorders and diseases, and identify and perform procedures for sanitation and nail care services.

+Orientation Manicuring Pedicures Electric filing Nail tips Wraps

+Light gels and acrylic nail

+- Cotton

+- Hand Soap

+- Container and Supplies for Preparation of Wet and Dry Sanitary Maintenance Area

+- Container for Disinfection of Implements

+- Disinfectant Solution that Meets

+Requirements of Board Regulation

+- Polish Remover

+- Manicure Bowl and Brush

+- Pedicure Tubs

+- Emery Boards

+- Cuticle Solvent

+- Cuticle Oil or Cream

+- Hand Lotion

+- Liquid Polish (medium to dark shade)

+- Cuticle Nippers and Scissors

+- Metal Cuticle Pusher

+- Plastic/Orangewood Stick

+- Sufficient Terry Towels for Manicuring Examination

+- Paper Towels

+- Portion Cups
-Name of Course(s) Within this Program of Study Orientation Manicuring Pedicures Electric filing Nail tips Wraps Light gels and acrylic nail Equipment Used by Instructors and Students Cotton Hand Soap Container and Supplies for Preparation of Wet and Dry Sanitary Maintenance Area Container for Disinfection of Implements Disinfectant Solution that Meets Requirements of Board Regulation Polish Remover Manicure Bowl and Brush Pedicure Tubs Emery Boards Cuticle Oil or Cream Hand Lotion Liquid Polish (medium to dark shade) Cuticle Nippers and Scissors Metal Cuticle Pusher Plastic/Orangewood Stick Sufficient Terry Towels for Manicuring Examination Paper Towels Portion Cups First-Aid Supplies for Cuts Sufficient Material and Equipment to Apply Acrylic Nails, Nail Tips, and Nail Wraps List the skills or competencies to be acquired by the student.
-Clean and sanitize tools and work environment.
-Schedule client appointments and accept payments.
-Remove previously applied nail polish, using liquid remover and swabs.
-Clean customers' nails in soapy water, using swabs, files, and orange sticks.
-Shape and smooth ends of nails, using scissors, files, and emery boards.
-Apply undercoat and clear or colored polish onto nails with brush.
-Advise clients on nail care and use of products and colors.

-Advise clients on nan care and use of products and colors.
-Assess the condition of clients' hands, remove dead skin from the hands and massage them.
+- First-Aid Supplies for Cuts

+- Sufficient Material and Equipment to Apply Acrylic Nails, Nail Tips, and Nail Wraps

+- Clean and sanitize tools and work environment. - Schedule client appointments and accept payments. - Remove previously applied nail polish, using liquid remover and swabs. - Clean customers' nails in soapy water, using swabs, files, and orange sticks - Shape and smooth ends of nails, using scissors, files, and emery boards. - Apply undercoat and clear or colored polish onto nails with brush. - Advise clients on nail care and use of products and colors. - Assess the condition of clients' hands, remove dead skin from the
-• Soften nail cuticles with water and oil, push back cuticles, using cuticle knife, and trim cuticles, using scissors or nippers.

-Brush powder and solvent onto nails and paper forms to maintain nail appearance and to extend nails, then remove forms and shape and smooth nail edges using rotary abrasive wheel
+- hands and massage them. - Soften nail cuticles with water and oil, push back cuticles, using cuticle knife, and trim cuticles, using scissors or nippers. - Brush powder and solvent onto nails and paper forms to maintain nail appearance and to extend nails, then remove forms and shape and smooth nail edges using rotary abrasive wheel